 Facilities Services provides a cleaning service for schools and other premises owned by Rotherham MBC.
-This service is also utilised by the NHS in certain buildings.
+This service is also utilised by the NHS in certain buildings and by academy schools.
+The service also has a contract with Equans for the provision of cleaning services to PFI schools.